NitbDheeraj/Traffic-Analysis/README.md

 # Traffic-Analysis
-Project Work
-You are supposed to build two different models that predicts the slowness in the traffic for a given day for given time period, provided the several features are given as input.
+Aim to build two different models that predicts the slowness in the traffic for a given day for given time period, provided the several features are given as input.